Keep your regular appointments with your doctor. This is so your doctor can check on your progress.

 - If you have any difficulties passing urine, or if you have had prostate trouble.

-- If you have any of the following conditions: epilepsy, sugar diabetes, increased pressure in your eye (glaucoma), an overactive thyroid gland, or a heart condition.
+- If you have any of the following conditions: epilepsy, diabetes (diabetes mellitus), increased pressure in your eye (glaucoma), an overactive thyroid gland, or a heart condition.

 - If you have ever had a mental health problem (in particular, bipolar disorder or psychosis).